florianhartig/DHARMa/README.md

 res <- simulateResiduals(m1, plot = T)
 ```

-And read to help of ?simulateResiduals and the vignette to understand what you can do with res.
+and read to help of ?simulateResiduals and the vignette to understand what you can do with the object res.

 ### Development release